eclipse-theia/theia-website/src/docs/enhanced_tab_bar_preview.md

 ### Styling of the content element

-To style the elements inside of the preview, class names are assigned to the different components.
+To style the elements inside of the preview, class names are assigned to the different components of the preview.
 Those are:

 - `.theia-horizontal-tabBar-hover-div` (for the outer box)
 - `.theia-horizontal-tabBar-hover-title` (for the title)
 - `.theia-horizontal-tabBar-hover-caption` (for the caption).

 If, for example, the preview should be a fixed size.
-This can achieved by adding a `width` to the `.theia-horizontal-tabBar-hover-div` and a `max-width` to the other two rules.
+This can bew achieved by adding a `width` to the `.theia-horizontal-tabBar-hover-div` and a `max-width` to the other two rules.
-To then also ensure the text is not going over the boxes boundaries, `word-wrap: break-word` can be added to the latter two rules.
+To also ensure the text is not going over the boxes boundaries, the property `word-wrap: break-word` can be added to the latter two rules.

 ```css
 .theia-horizontal-tabBar-hover-div {